-- Describe the installation of fibre optic cable. - Describe methods of certification for a structured cable system. - Determine the requirements for the installation of fibre optic cable according to the CEC.
+- Describe the installation of fibre optic cable. - Set up and maintain a simple computer network. - Describe communication protocols. - Describe methods of certification for a structured cable system. - Determine the requirements for the installation of fibre optic cable according to the CEC.